webix-hub/docs/data/api/ui.filemanager_onaftereditfile_event.md

 onAfterEditFile
 =============

-@todo:
-	check description

 @short:
-	fires after the Rename action is chosen in the popup menu and focus is set in the input for editing
+	fires after the Rename action is chosen in the popup menu and the editor is opened for the related item

 @params: